 Foods that need extra care

 You can serve home-made cakes at community events.
-They should be safe to eat, as long as:
+They should be safe to eat if:

 - the people who make them follow good food hygiene advice